Skip to content

 7. The overconfidence bias

 The name of this bias is pretty self-explanatory.
-When a recruiter or someone on your hiring team is feeling too confident about their ability to make good decisions, they will use their gut feeling as guidance for hiring rather than facts.
+When a recruiter or someone on your hiring team is feeling too confident about their ability to make good decisions, they will use their gut feeling rather than facts to guide hiring decisions.

 For example, let’s say a candidate shined in the interview process because of impeccable communication skills.
-And so the HR lead decides to put them through to the next round without testing their skills because they “have a feeling” that the candidate is a star.
-This is not only unfair treatment to the rest of the applicants, but could also lead to problems after this candidate is hired.
+The HR lead decides to put them through to the next round without testing their skills because they “have a feeling” that the candidate is a star.
+This is not only unfair treatment to the rest of the applicants but could also lead to problems after this candidate is hired.

 A solution: No matter how reliable is your gut instinct, always make sure to assess your candidates fairly, for example, with a skills test, to help avoid overconfidence bias.
 If they are truly exceptional, the hiring test will only confirm your assumptions before you welcome them into the workplace.